VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

 # Gantt Chart Introduction and Usage Guide
 A Gantt chart is a project management tool used to display project plans, task progress, and schedules.
 It visually represents the start and end times of tasks using bar charts, helping project managers effectively track and manage project progress.
 Each task is displayed as a bar in the chart, with the length of the bar representing the duration of the task and the position representing the start and end times of the task.

+VTable-Gantt is a powerful Gantt chart drawing tool built on the VTable table component and the canvas renderer VRender, enabling developers to easily create and manage Gantt charts.

 ## Components of a Gantt Chart
 Task List on the Left: Displays the list of project tasks, usually on the left side of the chart.